Garethp/aws-azure-auth/README.md

 To avoid having to `<Enter>` through the prompts after setting these environment variables, use the `--no-prompt` option when running the command.

-    azure-azure-auth --no-prompt
+    aws-azure-auth --no-prompt

 Use the `HISTCONTROL` environment variable to avoid storing the password in your bash history (notice the space at the beginning):

     $ HISTCONTROL=ignoreboth
     $  export AZURE_DEFAULT_PASSWORD=mypassword
-    $ azure-azure-auth
+    $ aws-azure-auth

 ### Logging In

-Once azure-azure-auth is configured, you can log in.
+Once aws-azure-auth is configured, you can log in.
 For the default profile, just run:

-    azure-azure-auth
+    aws-azure-auth

 You will be prompted for your username and password.
 If MFA is required you'll also be prompted for a verification code or mobile device approval.
 To log in with a named profile:

-    azure-azure-auth --profile foo
+    aws-azure-auth --profile foo

 Alternatively, you can set the `AWS_PROFILE` environmental variable to the name of the profile just like the AWS CLI.